open-ephys/onix-docs/source/Hardware Guide/Breakout Board/index.rst

 Breakout Board
 ==========================================
-This device provides user-facing access for headstage and auxiliary data IO.
+This device provides user-facing access for headstage, miniscope, and auxiliary data IO.

 .. toctree::